FAQ - Sustainability

 Do you know exactly who is producing your cotton?

-It takes a lot of organic cotton to make our products – we estimate that we’re counting on around 15,000 organic cotton farmers in total.
-That means we can’t get to know them individually.
-Our organic raw material sourcing complies with GOTS and/or the Organic Content Standard (OCS), which ensures traceability from ginning right the way through to the end customer.
+It takes a lot of organic cotton to make our products – we estimate that we're counting on around 15,000 organic cotton farmers in total.
+That means we can't get to know them individually.
+Our organic raw material sourcing complies with GOTS by Control Union CU 819434, which ensures traceability from ginning right the way through to the end customer.
 But we want to get closer to having an end-to-end view of our entire supply chain.
-We’re currently identifying and tracing the cotton that goes from the ginners and spinners to our partner factories.
+We're currently identifying and tracing the cotton that goes from the ginners and spinners to our partner factories.
 By working with responsible ginners who are in direct contact with local farmers and farm groups, we better understand the origin of our cotton and the working conditions of the farmers who grow it.
 This way, we are continuously developing our supply chain traceability.

 What is Stanley/Stella's carbon footprint?